0xPolygonID/tutorials/mkdocs/docs/getting-started/claim/claim-schema.md

 2. **Decide where to store this information, should it be inside index data slots or value data slots?**

-    Claim's index determines its uniqueness inside the issuer's identity tree.
+    Claim's index determines its uniqueness inside the issuer's claims tree.
 There cannot be more than one claim with the same index.
 If it is decided to store the identifier of the subject of the claim inside i_1 and leave the other index data slots empty, it means that there can only be one claim issued to a specific identity inside the tree.

     In this case, the question is whether to store the information with type *role* inside i_2 or v_2.